AwuorJ/Multiple_Regression_Analysis_of_King_Countys_Real_Estate_Market/README.md

 **Findings:**
 Houses with access to waterfronts have significantly higher prices compared to those without.
 Their prices have also been steadily increasing over the years, which may indicate either a growing preference by buyers for waterfront properties or economic factors such as rising land values in waterfront areas.

-Similarly houses with views are priced higher than those without, and these prices have been steadily increasing since 1940.
+Similarly, houses with views are priced higher than those without, and these prices have been steadily increasing since 1940.

 In general, the condition of outdoor spaces significantly contributes to high house prices.